credentials/credentials.github.io/docs/irma.md

 The verifier can check the validity of this proof of knowledge using the issuer's *public key* that corresponds with the private key with which the issuer signed the attributes (thus, the verifier must know this public key).
 The verifier can tell from this that the user has at some point received the disclosed attributes from the trusted issuer.
 Therefore, it can trust the authenticity of the attributes.
 (This proof of knowledge does *not* include a full copy of the signature over the attributes, so that even if all attributes of the credential were disclosed simultaneously, the verifier can impossibly use the received attributes and proof of knowledge to disclose these attributes itself to others.)

 The most important IRMA projects are the [IRMA mobile app](https://github.com/credentials/irma_mobile), the [IRMA API server](https://github.com/credentials/irma_api_server) which can issue and verify IRMA attributes, and the [irma_js](https://github.com/credentials/irma_js) Javascript library which provides easy website integration for IRMA issuance and verification.
+How these components generally interact during disclosures or issuance sessions is depected in [this diagram](https://credentials.github.io/#irma-session-flow).

 ## Credential types